aptise/peter_sslers/README.md

 To solve this you can:

-* proxy external `/acme-challenge/` to one or more machines running this tool (they just need to share a common datastore)
+* proxy external ` /.well-known/acme-challenge/` to one or more machines running this tool (they just need to share a common datastore)
-* make `/admin` only usable within your LAN
+* make ` /.well-known/admin` only usable within your LAN or NEVER USABLE
 * on a machine within your LAN, you can query for the latest certs for domain(s) using simple `curl` commands

 In a more advanced implementation, the certificates need to be loaded into `redis` for use by an `openresty`/`nginx` server that will dynamically handle ssl connections.